JeffreyRodriguez/Liberator12k/Forend/TopBreak_CAFE12+.md

 ### Machining

-#### Drill and Tap the Barrel Sleeve
+#### Drill and Tap the Trunnion
 **DO NOT DRILL THE BARREL**

-A fixture located at `Forend/TopBreak_CAFE12+/Fixtures/BarrelSleeveFixture.stl` can be used to help you drill and tap your own *Barrel Sleeve*.
+A fixture located at `Forend/TopBreak_CAFE12+/Fixtures/TrunnionFixture.stl` can be used to help you drill and tap your own *Trunnion*.

 Using a \#8-32 tap, thread the hole in the middle of the fixture.
-Use a 1.5" \#8-32 to hold the *Barrel Sleeve* in place, like a set screw.
+Use a 1.5" \#8-32 to hold the *Trunnion* in place, like a set screw.
 Now you're ready to drill and tap the holes.

 **DO NOT DRILL THE BARREL**